 From the essential daiquiris to mai tais to mojitos, we have everything you need to know about cocktails with rum.

-Also known as white or silver rum, light rum is the variety you will encounter most often.
+Light rum, also known as white or silver rum is the variety you will encounter most often.
 An extra filtration step removes any impurities from these rums before bottling for a light, clean flavor.

 Gold or amber rum

-A gold or amber rum is slightly richer that a light rum, as a result of added congeners, or caramel, during production.
+A gold or amber rum is slightly richer than a light rum, as a result of added congeners, or caramel, during production.
 Additionally, this type of rum is known for being very smooth.

 A distiller typically ages dark rums in charred, wooden barrels in order to produce the darker color of this rum.
 Often, they use extra dark molasses to produce the rich syrupy body of dark rums.